SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Environmental Hazards/Lava.md

   - name: Upgrade
     icon: ⭐️
     effects:
-      - effect: "**Magma Flow (+4 EV)** The lava is flowing!
-At the start of each round, add one square of lava adjacent to an existing square of lava."
+      - effect: The lava is flowing!
+At the start of each round, add one square of lava adjacent to an existing square of lava.
+        name: Magma Flow
+        cost: +4 EV
 ~~~